danwhitston/auction-api/README.md

 I'm using the MongoDB internal ID as the public ID of documents.
 Ideally, we would use a public-facing ID for external consumption, but it's not a major issue either way.

 I've marked many fields in Auction and Bid records as immutable.
 This is a safety measure to reduce the possibility of auctions or bids getting modified after-the-fact, which would invalidate auction results and damage trust.
 In a production setup, I would set up a custom MongoDB user with limited permissions on collections, such that it was impossible for the API app to remove or modify bid documents, that changes to item information did not overwrite previous edits, and that auctions could not be removed but instead only marked as cancelled.

+The docker cron configuration is based on an example given in <https://blog.thesparktree.com/cron-in-docker>.